LandryHouston/Flight_Price_Prediction/README.md

 1. How can we preprocess and clean the data to ensure accurate predictions?
 2. What features are crucial for predicting optimal timeframes for lower-priced flights?
 3. How generalizable are the insights derived from this specific dataset to other airports or travel scenarios
-4. Are there specific seasons or timeframes where the model's predictions excel or struggle?
-5. What is the impact of external factors (e.g., holidays, events) on the accuracy of the model predictions?

 ---